Mercerenies/pan-unicode-lang/README.md

 Note that the language is a work-in-progress, so expect some changes, and in particular more thorough documentation is coming soon.

+If you wish, you can also run this offline with Node, via `node ./js/repl.js`.

 In the meantime, here are some examples.

 ## Hello World